 Jubilee Debt Campaign demands “an end to the scandal of poor countries paying money to the rich world.
 We are calling for 100% cancellation of unpayable and unjust poor country debts.”
-The BHA supports this campaign.
+Humanists UK supports this campaign.

 Lend with Care – microfinance initiative from CARE International UK in association with The Co-operative, enabling you to lend small sums of money to entrepreneurs in the developing world.

 The Life You Can Save – “founded by the philosopher Peter Singer and based on the basic tenet of Effective Altruism: leading an ethical life involves using a portion of personal wealth and resources to efficiently alleviate the effects of extreme poverty….While there are endless problems in the world that you as an individual cannot solve, you can actually save lives and reduce unnecessary suffering and premature death.”

 Occupy Together, “a hub for all of the events springing up across the world in solidarity with the Occupy Wall St. movement… We hope to provide people with information about events that are organizing, ongoing, and building across theU.S. and world as we, the 99%, take action against the greed and corruption of the 1%.”
 See also Occupy London Stock Exchange.

 Oxfam – a global movement to overcome poverty and suffering.
 Oxfam campaigns on famine, poverty, climate change, gender equality, and the global economic crisis…

 MAKEPOVERTYHISTORY – Humanists UK supported this “biggest ever anti-poverty movement [which]came together… in 2005.
 Great steps forward were made, but the fight against poverty continues… Many organisations have campaigns which continue to focus on making poverty history.
 Find out how to join them.